 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the OSD.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-belongs to software On Screen Display or OsdMaestro or WAYTECH OSD or razercfg MFC Application or OSD Application or HPAsset component for HP Active Support or Wireless Keyboard and Optical or LIVE!
-OSD (version 1.19(AD), 1.14(AD)) or Belkin Wireless Keyboard and or Wireless Keyboard or HPAsset component for HP or Crystal (version 11 Redistributable) or Slim Multimedia Keyboard
+belongs to software OsdMaestro or On Screen Display or razercfg MFC Application or HPAsset component for HP Active Support or LIVE!
+OSD (version 1.19(AD), 1.14(AD)) or OSD Application or WAYTECH OSD or HPAsset component for HP or Wireless Keyboard and Optical

 Description: OSD.exe is not essential for the Windows OS and causes relatively few problems.
 The OSD.exe file is located in a subfolder of "C:\Program Files" (generally C:\Program Files\netropa\onscreen display\ or C:\Program Files\Launch Manager\).